Kyle Tucker Player Props: Astros vs. White Sox

 White Sox Pitching Rankings (2022)

+- The White Sox pitching staff was eighth in the big leagues last season with a collective nine strikeouts per nine innings.

-- The White Sox had the 16th-ranked team ERA among all MLB pitching staffs (3.96).
+- The White Sox had the 16th-ranked team ERA among all league pitching staffs (3.96).

-- Cease starts for the first time this season for the White Sox.
+- Lynn makes his first start of the season for the White Sox.

-- In his last appearance on Sunday, Oct.
-2, the 27-year-old righty, started and went five innings against the San Diego Padres.
+- When he last appeared on Sunday, Oct.
+2, the 35-year-old righty started the game and went seven innings against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.